Lina Gjorcheska

 At the 2016 US Open, she lost in the first round of qualifying to Catherine Bellis.
-It was her first Grand Slam appearance.
+It was her first appearance in a Grand Slam event.

-At her first appearance at the Australian Open in 2017, Gjorcheska beat Sachia Vickery in the first round of qualifications.
+At her first appearance at the Australian Open in 2017, Gjorcheska beat Sachia Vickery in the first round of qualifying.
 In the second round, she beat Dalma Gálfi in straight sets and then lost to Stefanie Vögele in three.
 She played her first WTA Tour main draw at the 2017 Ladies Open Biel Bienne, and lost in the first round to Markéta Vondroušová.

-Then she made the finals at the Tunis $60k tournament where she was defeated by Richèl Hogenkamp.
-She was recovering from right hand injury from August 2017 till April 2018 when she started to play again.
-Since then, she has been playing tournaments and is slowly climbing on the rankings again.
-She has been making a successful comeback in singles and doubles in 2019, 2020, and 2021.
+Partnering with Jil Teichmann, she was runner-up in the doubles at the WTA 125 2024 Zavarovalnica Sava Ljubljana, losing to Nuria Brancaccio and Leyre Romero Gormaz in the final.